-Catfish will feed anytime.Just more active at night.Day time fishing can still be productive you just got to find some type of cover like mentioned earlier.Cover consists of anything that the fish can use to hide and feel protected in the lake.Also during the day the catfish will try to get to deeper water.
+Catfish will feed anytime.Just more active at night.Daytime fishing can still be productive you just got to find some cover like mentioned earlier.A cover consists of anything that the fish can use to hide and feel protected in the lake.Also during the day the catfish will try to get to deeper water.

-You got to match the bait to the the type of catfish you are fishing for.
+You got to match the bait to the type of catfish you are trying to catch.

 Crickets, night crawlers, minnows, shad, crayfish, frogs, bullheads, sunfish, and suckers are all great baits to catch them.

-You could also get some commercial prepared baits.Like a dip bait or a dough type bait.
+You could also get some commercially prepared baits.Like a dip bait or a dough type bait.

-They we got the kahle hook.They are also known as wide gap bait hooks.
+Then we have the Kahle hook.These hooks are also known as wide gap bait hooks, and

-The kahle hook is primarily used for cut bait.Since it has a wide gap it can hold a lot more bait.The wide gap comes in handy because if you feel the gap of the hook with to much bait a hook becomes
+The Kahle hook is primarily used for cut bait.Since it has a wide gap, it can hold a lot more bait.The wide gap comes in handy because if you from the gap of the hook with too much bait a hook becomes

-less effective.The kahle hook can also be used like a circle hook where the hook can turn and hook the catfish I nthe corner of the mouth when it puts pressure trying to swim away with the bait.many people prefer these over circle hooks.Circle hooks though have been gaining more popularity through
+Less efficient.The hook point has a harder time finding something to penetrate into the mouth of the fish.The Kahle hook can also be used as a circle hook where the hook can turn and catch the catfish In the corner of the mouth when it puts pressure trying to swim away with the bait.Many people prefer these over circle hooks.Circle hooks though have been gaining more popularity here in recent years.